nickglazzard1959/gterm/README.md

 - There is no character cell addressability.
 A "glass teletype" model is implemented for text entry and display.
 - It can only be used with systems that have a Telnet server to which it can connect.
+The primary intended application for this program is to connect to the DtCyber simulator which uses the Telnet protocol for terminal communications.
 - The graphics command formats are unique to GTerm and GPLOT.
   (APL code can also generate these graphics commands).
 - Installation requires a Python environment (a "con" as well as a "pro").
 - It is definitely not intended to replace "normal" terminal emulators for general use.
 - No version of the Windows operating system is supported.
+This software will not work on Windows due to the behaviour of `select()` on that system and probably for other reasons too.

 Installation on Debian/Ubuntu Linux
 -----------------------------------